 Gometra, a private island south side of Mull with locked gates and high fences!

-My visit to Gometra was long awaited and the chance presented itself on a cruise with my sister Helen and partner Nick aboard Springtide.
+My visit to Gometra was long awaited.
 We nudged into Gometra harbour and set anchor on a blissful sunny calm evening.
-My trip ashore was a quick one of only an hour, but in that time I had to draw the conclusion that this was one an island that was not geared nor really opening its arms to visitors.
+My trip ashore was a quick one of only an hour.
+In that time I had to draw the conclusion that this was one an island that was no really opening its arms to visitors.

 Gometra is like much of the landscape to the south west of Mull made of tertiary layers of lava flows, weathered over the millennia and shaped by glaciers.
 From Gometra you can see a host of islands including; Little Colonsay, Erisgeir, Jura, Colonsay, Islay, Iona, Staffa, Dubh Artach, Tiree, Dutchman’s Cap, Dioghlum, Skerryvore, Lunga, Fladda, Gunna, Coll, South Uist, Ulva & Mull.